Dudi Amsalem

-Biography
+Early life

 David (Dudi) Amsalem was born and raised in Jerusalem.
 His parents, Avraham and Sultana Amsalem, were immigrants from Morocco.
 Amsalem was educated at Yeshivat Or Etzion.
 During his IDF national service he was a tank commander in the Armored Corps.
 He later obtained a bachelor's degree in Economics and Business Administration from Bar-Ilan University.

+In 2003, the Israeli police arrested members of a group dubbed "The Jerusalem Gang," which included Amsalem, Itzik Kaufman, and Yoram Karshi.
+They were investigated on suspicion of involvement in forging hundreds of membership forms for the Likud party's Jerusalem branch during a large-scale party registration process.
+The police recommended that Amsalem and his associates be indicted.
+The prosecution closed the case due to insufficient evidence.